Sally Can't Dance: Background

+The album's tour featured Danny Weis, on guitar; Michael Fonfara, on keyboards; Prakash John, on bass and Pentti "Whitey" Glan, on drums on the European leg.
+Eric "Mouse" Johnson played drums on the Australian and U.S. sections.
+The sound engineer for all the live shows was Robin Mayhew, who had previously worked with David Bowie during his Ziggy Stardust period.
+The following year, Reed contacted Doug Yule again to play guitar on his 1975 world tour.

 While the record was a hit and elevated Reed's status as a star, he reportedly was disappointed in its production (in which he took a largely passive role) and the treatment of the songs.
 Reed remarked, "It seems like the less I'm involved with a record, the bigger a hit it becomes.
 If I weren't on the record at all next time around, it might go to Number One."
+In a 1976 interview, Reed stated that Sally Can't Dance was "a piece of shit from beginning to end."

 Following the relative critical successes of Transformer, Berlin and Rock 'n' Roll Animal, Sally Can't Dance received largely negative reviews.

-Cash Box said of the title song "a bluesy narrative type of vocal singing has made Reed as distinctive a performer as any" that has "the same hit feel" as "Take a Walk on the Wild Side."
+Cash Box said of the title song "a bluesy narrative type of vocal singing has made Reed as distinctive a performer as any" that has "the same hit feel" as "Walk on the Wild Side."

 In 1974, however, RCA insisted on a rapid follow-up album while Reed's career appeared to be peaking.
 Tiring of the pressure put on him, and with his contract requiring RCA to release whatever record he gave them, Reed handed over the master tape of Metal Machine Music—an hour of feedback and noise, with no chance of becoming a hit.